 Like all of the regions in New York State, the Hudson Valley can’t be contained within a defined border.
 Regional definitions set by the New York State Visitors Network have been used on Exploring Upstate.
 There are six counties included in the Hudson Valley, which are: Columbia, Dutchess, Putnam, Westchester, Orange, and Rockland.

 – Martin Van Buren was born in Kinderhook and later became the 8th President.
 He is the only President for whom English was a second language. [source]

-– On December 5, 1782 Martin Van Buren (who would later become the 8th President of the United States of America) was born in Kinderhook, NY.
+– On December 5, 1782 Martin Van Buren was born in Kinderhook.
+Later on in 1837, he would become the 8th President of the United States of America.
 He was the first President that was born here in the U.S. [source]

 – The Union Street Guest House in Hudson, NY once had a policy statement on their website that any customer who posted a bad review on any online website would be charged $500.
 When the NY Post reported on it, the Facebook page and Yelp profile for the business collected thousands of scathing reviews within just 24 hours. [source]